wughangar/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script to add action to path
+script to count directories in path